mahmooDB/AWSDevice/README.md

  2. `getDeviceInfo` for handling GET request

-**Golang** code for these functions are stored in corresponding folders.
+**Golang** code for these functions are stored in `src/postNewDevice/main.go` and `src/getDeviceInfo/main.go` files.
+Data structure for `Device` is shared for both lambda functions.
+The code for `Device` struct is avaialble at `src/vendor/data` folder.

 Both of these functions connect to a DynamoDB table named "devices".
 This table and all of the necessary resources and permissions are described in `serverless.yml` file.
 The serverless will automatically generate required resources.
 Finally, unit tests and test results are stored in `tests` folder.

 ---